 I don’t want to hear a word about my mother or my father or my godfather or anyone, he thought furiously.
 Sort me and me alone, you stupid Hat, because that’s all that should matter, got it?

-And without a single word spoken inside Teddy Lupin’s head, the Hat shouted “HUFFLEPUFF!” and Teddy barely let it finish the word before yanking it off his head and stalking down to the Hufflepuff table.
-He could hear muttering, no doubt in reaction to his dark look and angry movements, so out of keeping with the expected traits of a Hufflepuff, but Teddy didn't care.
+And without a single word spoken inside Teddy Lupin’s head, the Hat shouted “SLYTHERIN!” and Teddy barely let it finish the word before yanking it off his head and stalking down to the Slytherin table.
+He could hear muttering, but he didn't care.
 The people at Hogwarts could think what they wanted.
 Teddy wasn’t there to please anyone.
 Teddy wasn’t there to make friends.
 He was there because he had to be.
+And honestly, if his choices were between being a Gryffindor like his dad and godfather, a Hufflepuff like his mother, or a Slytherin like his grandmother, well.
+He'd choose Gran every time.

 And as he slid into his seat, glaring defiantly at anyone who dared to meet his gaze, he thought that maybe, if everyone was so shocked by him, so surprised by him, then maybe for once, everyone would just leave him alone.